SirHesti/hsguard/GUIDE.md

 @> cd hsguard
 @> cmake .
 ```
-Use cmake . to configure the project.
+Use `cmake .` to configure the project.
 If SQLite3(dev) is missing, install it using:
 ```sh
 sudo apt install sqlite3 libsqlite3-dev
 password: ***********
 ```
-run "cmake ." again!
+run `cmake .` again!

-Compile the project with make all.
-Install the compiled files using
+Compile the project with `make all` and install with `sudo make install`.
 ```sh
 @> make all
 -- The C compiler identification is GNU 12.2.0